Pizza Soup

 - white mushrooms.
 Classic in a supreme pizza, they add umami richness.
 Feel free to use baby bella, white button, or even portobello mushrooms for a deeper, earthier taste.

 - mozzarella cheese.
-Melts beautifully into the soup for that signature pizza stretchiness.
-If freezing the soup, leave the cheese out and add fresh mozzarella when reheating for the best texture.
+Melts into the soup for that signature pizza flavor.

 How to Make Pizza Soup: